Murder of Bernard Oliver: Investigation

-The police investigation was initially headed by Detective Superintendent Tom Tarling of East Suffolk Police, before being taken over by Detective Superintendent Harry Tappin of the Metropolitan Police.
+The police investigation was initially led by Detective Superintendent Tom Tarling of East Suffolk Police, before being taken over by Detective Superintendent Harry Tappin of the Metropolitan Police.
 The location of the murder has never been identified, although police believed that the murder and dismemberment had taken place in Suffolk.

 Following the murder, witnesses reported sightings of Oliver in and around the Muswell Hill area in the time between his disappearance and the discovery of his body.
 In Tattingstone, a witness said she saw “a man, who was middle-aged and wearing a dark trilby and a long trench coat, walking in the direction of Tattingstone on the Harwich road, carrying a suitcase” on the night the suitcases were left.

 Several pieces of physical evidence were recovered.
-One of the two suitcases used to contain Oliver's remains bore the initials “P.V.A.”.
-The laundry mark “QL 42” was also found on a hand towel inside one of the two suitcases.
+One of the two suitcases used to contain Oliver's remains bore the initials "P.V.A.".
+The laundry mark "QL 42" was also found on a hand towel inside one of the two suitcases.
 A matchbox found in the pocket of Oliver's jacket was from a brand of matches marketed in Israel.

 The investigation was re-opened in 1977.
 In 2012, a man reported seeing two unattended suitcases and a man wearing medical gloves in the Ipswich docks area days before Oliver's body was discovered.
 The investigation was once again re-opened in 2017 when police appealed for any information concerning the murder.